-Those beings who walk in virtue, who speak and act kindly and wisely, seem, as it were, to have no hurt and harm in them.
-They radiate a beauty, a magnetic attraction, which comes from the inner happiness that they experience through their unblemished virtue.
+Those beings who walk in virtue, who speak and act kindly and wisely, seem to have nothing threatening or harmful about them.
+They radiate a beauty, a magnetic attraction, which comes from the inner happiness they experience through their unblemished virtue.
 Each practitioner of this path should know that happiness, but it will only be known if it is pointed out.
 If a virtuous person takes the time to look into his or her mind, to turn the apparatus of perception inward, he or she will see that their virtue is very pure, the virtue of the Buddha, and thus will gain more faith and confidence in the Buddha's teachings.

-On this path towards enlightenment one passes through different stages, and each of those stages brings its own happiness.
+On this path towards Enlightenment one passes through different stages, and each of those stages brings its own happiness.
 These happy feelings are little confirmations that this path is leading in the right direction.
-They give encouragement, and one can ask, "If this is the happiness which I have achieved so far, what is the happiness which lies on the next stage?"
-Be warned, however, that the defilements make one turn away from that which is pure towards that which is impure.
+They give encouragement, and one can ask, "If this is the happiness I have achieved so far, what is the happiness awaiting me at the next stage?"
+Be warned, however, that the defilements make one turn away from what is pure towards what is impure.
 One should make a deliberate effort to notice that pure, subtle, and refined happiness born of an unblemished lifestyle, a life of harmlessness.

-Maybe you consider your state of virtue not yet to be perfect.
-But enough perfection is there; enough days and hours are spent in pure livelihood, pure speech, and pure action, that you should notice the result is unblemished happiness inside.
-Turn to that; recognise it, and you will be affirm it.
-This will give you extra confidence in the Buddha's teachings about the mind and about the right practice of body and speech.
+Maybe you consider your virtue to be as yet imperfect.
+But enough perfection is there; enough days and hours are spent in such a pure livelihood, pure speech, and pure action, that you should notice the result is an unblemished inward happiness.
+Turn to that; recognize it, and you will affirm it.
+This will give you extra confidence in the Buddha's teachings about the mind and about right practice of body and speech.